Routing

 });

-Create a router file named birds.php in the application directory with the following content:
+Create a file named birds.php

 <?php

-// Specific middleware for this router
+// Middleware specific to this router

 $timeLog = function ($req, $res, $next) {